vppillai/h3Docs/apps/ota_bootloader/readme.md

     ![](images/abstraction_model.PNG)

-    - Bootloader is responsible to start the OTA process and download new image to Image Store in the external flash (sst26vf).
+    - OTA application is responsible to start the OTA process and download new image to Image Store in the external flash (sst26vf).
     - Image downloading is done through HTTP protocol.
     - Bootloader is responsible for the programming process, which loads and copies the best image from Image Store to Program area and jumps to the Application.
 The bootloader also supports ‘Fail-Safe’ boot scheme which the firmware automatically rolls back if the image has not been run correctly at the previous boot.
     - Image-Store can have multiple images, including the default image for factory reset.

-1. During each system boot-up, bootloader checks if it needs to program any image from the external flash.
+2. During each system boot-up, bootloader checks if it needs to program any image from the external flash.
 Bootloader goes to program mode, if-

     a) any newly downloaded image present in the external flash,

     b) if the already present image in the program flash is identified as "not safe" during previous boot.

     There are two conditions :

     - whether the Application Image in Program-Flash area is valid (indicated by the STATUS field, value of 0xF8 in image Header), and
     - whether it has been confirmed that no errors were present during the previous boot (indicated by the STATUS field (of image Header) value of 0xF8 in the original image located in the external flash).

     According to bootloader logic if these two conditions are satisfied it will not go to "Program Mode" and the bootloader immediately jumps to the application image present in the program-flash area of the device.